Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Related Work

 \section{Related Work}

 The study of causality predates the formulation of Invariant Risk Minimization (IRM).
-In particular, \cite{Peters} established a connection between causal relationships and invariance principles, laying the foundation for the development of IRM.
-IRM was formally introduced in \cite{IRM}, along with its first approximating objective, IRMv1.
+In particular, \citet{Peters} established a connection between causal relationships and invariance principles, laying the foundation for the development of IRM.
+IRM was formally introduced by \citet{IRM}, along with its first approximating objective, IRMv1.
 Following this, substantial research has focused on designing improved objectives and algorithms.
-Notably, \cite{Sparse} and \cite{Bayesian} proposed methods that perform better in the over-parameterized regime, while \cite{IBN} introduced a bottleneck-based approach and also considered the differences between the FIIF and PIIF cases.
-Lin et al.~\cite{Bayesian} also leveraged stochastic networks, similarly to our method, though their work remained within the supervised setting.
-In \cite{Salaudeen}, both the invariant component $Z_\mathrm{inv}$ and the environment-dependent component $Z_e$ of the latent representation were parameterized and learned.
+Notably, \citet{Sparse} and \citet{Bayesian} proposed methods that perform better in the over-parameterized regime, while \citet{IBN} introduced a bottleneck-based approach and also considered the differences between the FIIF and PIIF cases. \citet{Bayesian} also leveraged stochastic networks, similarly to our method, though their work remained within the supervised setting.
+In \citet{Salaudeen}, both the invariant component $Z_\mathrm{inv}$ and the environment-dependent component $Z_e$ of the latent representation were parameterized and learned.
 We adopt a similar modeling choice, as data-point reconstruction and generation cannot be achieved without the environmental part of the latent space.
 A more detailed discussion on this observation appears in Section ~\ref{sec:env_transfer}.
-Additionally, an unsupervised approach for learning representations optimized for downstream tasks, rather than for robustness to distribution shifts, is explored in \cite{uzan2024representation}.

-On the theoretical side, Rosenfeld et al \cite{Risks} highlighted limitations of supervised IRM, demonstrating that under mild assumptions, an impractically large number of environments may be required to guarantee generalization to unseen environments.
-Wald et al ~\cite{Malign} further showed that the interpolation property, common in over-parametrized learning algorithms, precludes invariance, providing theoretical justification for the strategies proposed in \cite{Bayesian} and \cite{Sparse}.
-Finally, \cite{OOD} established that, under suitable assumptions, the IRM objective indeed leads to environment-robust solutions.
+On the theoretical side, \citet{Risks} highlighted limitations of supervised IRM, demonstrating that under mild assumptions, an impractically large number of environments may be required to guarantee generalization to unseen environments. \citet{Malign} further showed that the interpolation property, common in over-parametrized learning algorithms, precludes invariance, providing theoretical justification for the strategies proposed in \citet{Bayesian} and \citet{Sparse}.
+Finally, \citet{OOD} established that, under suitable assumptions, the IRM objective indeed leads to environment-robust solutions.